-In this scenario, it would not be necessary to sell assets, although, on the assumption that market conditions would also be simultaneously negative and based on the assumptions of the Armageddon Stress Test Debt on 31 December 2012 (see management report) the Group estimates a potential loss of 51,935,470 Euros.
+In this scenario, it would be necessary to sell assets or request additional financing for a total amount of 15,377,447 Euros.
+Based on the assumption that market conditions would also be simultaneously negative and based on the assumption of a downgrade of the debt securities, the Group estimates a potential loss of 42,133,114 Euros.

-Scenario 3 - 50% of Demand Deposits are withdrawn by clients in the period of one month
+Scenario 3 - 50% of Demand Deposits and of Term Deposits are withdrawn by clients in the period of one month

-Liquidity available in the period of one month: 80,682,493 Euros.
+Liquidity available in the period of one month: 80,112,719 Euros.

-In this scenario, it would be necessary to sell assets or request additional financing, for a total amount of 179,632,449 Euros.
-Based on the assumption that market conditions would also be simultaneously negative and based on the assumptions of the Armageddon Stress Test Debt on 31 December 2012 (see management report), the Group would have a maximum loss of 51,935,470 Euros.
+In this scenario, it would be necessary to sell assets or request additional financing for a total amount of 261,745,927 Euros.
+Based on the assumption that market conditions would also be simultaneously negative and based on the assumption of a downgrade of debt securities, the Group estimates a potential loss of 42,133,114 Euros.